movebit/move/language/move-analyzer/fmt.md

 This can be solved by consult the `AST` before parse `TokenTree`.

-because we are writting a formatter for exist programming language.
+Because we are writting a formatter for exist programming language.

 It is always easy for us to get the real `AST`.